botanic gardens melbourne

 The Shrine of Remembrance

 After you’ve had a wander around the gardens, head over to the Shrine of Remembrance.
-It’s a free memorial museum dedicated to honouring Australians who have fought in war.
-It’s a really beautiful tribute that also has an incredible rooftop you can walk around for stunning 360 views over the city.
+The Shrine of Remembrance is a free memorial museum dedicated to honouring Australians who have fought in war.
+The galleries inside house a collection of artefacts and exhibitions detailing Australia’s military history and they’ve done it beautifully!

 The Tan Track